tmp2tmp/eee/docs/hello_world.md

   Any arbitrary (including non-polymorphic or primitive) type of arguments is OK.
   fastest;
   slightly (about 8~15%) faster in general, or much faster when with virtual bases than by-virt
-  But the type domains of the arguments cannot be altered/replaced.
+  But the established type domains of the arguments cannot be altered/replaced.
 &nbsp;
 &nbsp;